 Convexity is an additional measure used to understand a security's or Fund's interest rate sensitivity.
 Convexity measures the rate of change of duration in response to changes in interest rates.
 With respect to a security's price, a larger convexity (positive or negative) may imply more dramatic price changes in response to changing interest rates.
 Convexity may be positive or negative.
-Negative convexity implies that interest rate increases result in increased duration, meaning increased sensitivity in prices in response to rising interest rates.
-Thus, securities with negative convexity, which may include bonds with traditional call features and certain mortgage-backed securities, may experience greater losses in periods of rising interest rates.
+Negative convexity implies that interest rate increases result in increased duration, and vice versa, meaning increased sensitivity in prices in response to changes in interest rates.
+Thus, securities with negative convexity, which may include bonds with traditional call features and certain mortgage-backed securities, may experience greater losses in periods of rising and/or declining interest rates.
 Accordingly, if the Fund holds such securities, the Fund may be subject to a greater risk of losses in periods of rising interest rates.